endermn/gev-ai/README.md

 ## Roadmap:

-*   **Fix Weather Tool:** Currently taking queries for time when it should only be called for weather-related queries.
 *   **Enhanced Tooling:** Adding more tools for various functionalities.
-*   **Local DB Integration:** Implementing a local database for storing resolved issues for future reference.
+*   **Local DB Integration:** Implementing a local database for storing issues you face and solve so you never have to face the same issue twice